Benefits of Rules-Based Workflow Automation

 Improved Accuracy

-Humans are prone to errors, especially when performing repetitive tasks.
+Humans are prone to making errors, especially when performing repetitive tasks.
 Rules-based workflow automation eliminates the risk of manual errors by consistently applying predefined rules.
 This leads to improved data accuracy, which is crucial for decision-making and compliance with regulatory requirements.

 Consistency and Compliance